the-kbA-team/json-rpc/README.md

-JsonRPC PHP Client and Server
+JSON-RPC PHP Client and Server
 =============================

-A simple Json-RPC client/server that just works.
+A simple JSON-RPC client/server that just works.

-Complete fork of `fguillot/JsonRPC` with latest changes.
+This is fork of `matasarei/JsonRPC` which in turn is a fork of `fguillot/JsonRPC`.

 Features
 --------